Faire/ts-unused-class-members/README.md

 ### CLI Options

-Some options can be set via CLI arguments.
 Run `ts-unused-class-members` with `--help` to see all avaiable CLI options.

 ```
 Options: